-When heavy water (D_2O) is irradiated by neutrons, a small fraction of the total number of deuterons (D) present absorbs neutrons (n, γ) to become tritium atoms (T).
-Then there will be water molecules in which one of the D atoms has become a T atom, and these molecules will thus be TDO instead of D_2O molecules.
-TDO is tritiated heavy water which we loosely call " tritium".
-(You might expect the formula T_2O , but there are thousands of D atoms present for every T atom, so that it is possible but very unlikely for two T atoms to be present in the same water molecule.)
+When neutrons irradiate heavy water ( $D_2O$ ), some of the deuterium atoms (D) in the $D_2O$ absorb neutrons (by an n, $\gamma$ reaction) to become tritium atoms (T).
+Then there will be water molecules in which one of the D atoms has become a T atom, and these molecules will thus be TDO instead of $D_2O$ molecules.
+TDO is tritiated heavy water, which we loosely call "tritium".
+(You might expect the formula $T_2O$ , but there are thousands of D atoms present for every T atom, so that it is possible but very unlikely for two T atoms to be present in the same water molecule.)